 Selecting the right plan

 Now that you have created the Keyword Hero account, it’s time to select the right plan for your account.
-The pricing is based on the number of URLs / landing pages that generate organic traffic on a daily basis.
-The Big Hero, for example, will analyze 250 organic pages every day.
-It will automatically select the ones with the most organic traffic.
+The pricing is based on the number of URLs / landing pages of your site that generate organic traffic and the number of your organic sessions, for which we reveal the search keywords.
+The Big Hero, for example, will analyze 250 organic pages every day with up to 10000 sessions per month.
+It will automatically select the URLs with the most organic traffic.

 You can always opt for the free plan, no matter how large your size is.
-The free plan is very powerful and will analyze your 25 URLs with the most organic traffic.
+The free plan is very powerful and will analyze the 10 URLs of your site with most organic traffic and give you the keywords for up to.2000 sessions per month.

 However, it doesn’t have conversion tracking, so you won’t know what your most valuable keywords are.
 Understanding your “money keywords” is the feature with the highest ROI in Keyword Hero.
-We will tell you what the most economic plan for the size of your domain.
-It is tagged as Best Option:
+And with larger sites, you may lose many valuable information for the URLs and sessions exceeding the limits of the little plan.

 Here you learn how to check yourself what plan you need for any domain.